ComputerVisionFans/qiangli/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Computer Vision Project on Zürich Startup PayLuft
+- 🔭 I’m currently working on Computer Vision Project on BMW
 - 🌱 I’m currently learning to be Full-Stack Engineer
 - 👯 I’m looking to collaborate on ML/CV Science for Good Open Source projects
 - 🤔 I’m looking for help with CV in Base detection or segmentation